VaidehiGouda/M2_EmbSys/Project/1_Requirements/README.md

 - Use as less time as possible to process user input
 - Give better sound quality
 - Noise should be less

+### Applications
+- It can be coded in song playing apps.
+- It can be further manufactured to devices that play only music.